cloudmelon/hopperdemo/README.md

 <img src="screenshot/studentguidescreenshots/yamlfile.PNG" alt="yaml definition" width="600px"/>

+ ## Link up your variable group with CI/CD pipeline
 Add a variable group.
 Within Pipelines go to Library, then click + Variable Group.
 Toggle on Allow access to all pipelines.
 Add 3 variables to the variable group (key/value pairs) as follows:
 Name = demorg  Value  = hopperwebapp
 Name = subscription Value = Subscription name, as set in your service connection